 Please read on for more information about playground accident claims.

 You may be able to claim special damages for loss of income if you have had time off work to care for your child as a result of their injuries that were sustained at a playground.
 Special damages could also cover costs related to the accident or subsequent injury, such as:

 - Medication costs

 For more information on playground accident claims and what you could be entitled to, please get in touch with us at Accident Claims UK today.
 We offer free evaluations including payout estimates.

-If your child has been harmed at a playground you will be able to make a claim as long as it was the result of somebody else’s negligence.
+If your child has been harmed at a playground you will be able to make a playground accident claim as long as it was the result of somebody else’s negligence.
 You can claim against whoever is responsible for the maintenance of that playground.
 Common reasons for accidents to occur include failure to maintain and inspect the area, failure to install equipment properly, allowing children of the incorrect age group to use equipment, badly designed layout, badly designed equipment and failing to comply with playground safety standards.

 If your child has been involved in a playground accident, whether it is a school playground accident, a private playground or a public playground then you should take them to see a doctor.
 Even if the injuries do not seem serious it is crucial in terms of your child’s health but also the medical report that you will need at a later date to establish how much children’s playground accident compensation you are owed.

 You may wish to use a playground accident claims calculator to try and find out how much compensation you will be entitled to but there is no substitute to getting the professional advice of an expert.
 Here at Accident Claims we are waiting to take your call and advise you on the best course of action following your child’s injury.